leesherwood/ejabberd-php-auth/examples/Basic/README.md

 ####What is this?
-An example implementation of the ejabberd php auth library.
+An simple example implementation of the ejabberd php auth library.

 ####How to use this?
 Copy the entire folder somewhere and don't forget to: